.

 Art and Culture – Modern Art of David Cerny (hanging man)

-Tour Tips: Here are two options for learning about Czech Beer and drinking it.
+Tour Tips: Here are Some options for learning about Czech Beer and drinking it.
 Both offer an educational look at how it’s made and different beers.
 My own favourite is the “8 Craft Beers” because this is the original Drunken Monkey tour which ends at Letna Park Beer Garden so you are doing some walking during your 3 hour tour.
 The Beer Tasting Experience is also going to teach you about beer but it’s only 90 minutes.